pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/authenticators.md

 ## `onegini.user.authenticators.getAll`

-Used to get an array of authenticators available for a specific user.
+- Used to get an array of authenticators available for a specific user.
-Requires an object with a `profileId`:
+- Requires an object containing a `profileId`.

 | Property | Example | Description |
 | --- | --- | --- |